lukew3/mathgenerator/CONTRIBUTING.md

 ## How You Can Help
 * Add a generator idea to github issues.
 * Fix bugs in existing generators.
 Check out the issues tab of the Github to see what bugs exist and need to be fixed.
 * Write a generator.
+Write a function that generates a problem string and solution string.
+Use latex formatting for math, with `$` being on either side of latex expressions.
+Then, add a tuple `(<generator_name>, <subject>)` to the `mathgenerator/_gen_list.py` file.
 Follow the pattern in [the template](https://github.com/lukew3/mathgenerator/blob/main/mathgenerator/funcs/template.py) and the [template with comments](https://github.com/lukew3/mathgenerator/blob/main/mathgenerator/funcs/template_comments.py).
-Make sure to place your generator function into the correct subject folder of `mathgenerator/funcs/`.
-After you are finished, run `adoptGenerator.py` inside the `scripts` directory to update the README and `__init__.py` file.
 * Improve demo/documentation site.
-The source code for the mathgenerator website is in the `gh-pages` branch.
-Let me know what changes you propose in the issues tab.
+The source code for the mathgenerator website is in the `demo` branch.

 If you find something else that you'd like to work on, leave an issue or make a pr, and I'll be sure to review it!